agrostar/zzapi-vscode/README.md

 # zzAPI Visual Studio Code Extension

-zzAPI (prounounced like pizza, the syllables interchanged) is an API documentation and testing tool set, a very simplified version of Postman.
+zzAPI (prounounced like pizza, the syllables interchanged) is an HTTP (REST) API documentation and testing tool, a very simplified version of Postman.
 [See zzAPI core](https://github.com/agrostar/zzapi/) to learn about the zzAPI file formats (`.zzb` and `.zzv` files) and philosophy.

-This Visual Studio Code extension makes it easy to create, document and test API requests from within the IDE.
+This extension makes it easy to create, document and test API requests from within the IDE.
 Request bundles are YAML files with the `.zzb` extension.

 ## Features

 * Provides Code Lenses above requests when a `.zzb` file is opened.
 These are mini-buttons that execute a request or all requests in a bundle.
 * Provides the ability to choose environments (sets of variables) to use when running requests.
-* In conjunction with [RedHat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) provides schema validation for the .`zzb` file extension.
+* In conjunction with [RedHat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) provides schema validation for the `.zzb` file extension.
 * Request responses are shown in an editor window.
 Other response elements such as status, headers and test results are shown in the ouptput window.
+* Tests can be run against the responses.
+The test specification is simple and needs no coding.

 ## Getting Started

 1. Install the [RedHat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.
 This is not strictly needed, but the formatting and schema validation is really helpful and useful.
-1. Install the extension from the VS Code market place
+1. Install this extension
 2. Start creating a request bundle.
 Here is a very simple example:

 ```